canonical/vanilla-framework/templates/docs/patterns/section.md

 View example of the hero section
 </a></div>

+For more information on specific layouts and variants of hero section pattern, see the full [hero pattern documentation](/docs/patterns/hero).

 ## Regular sections

 Use a section component (`.p-section`) for displaying subsequent sections on the page on a same background.
 They should be used in place of strips for most of the standard page content.